 Business owners are a slave to their business and the business relies on them.

-Entrepreneurs make their business work for them and can leave for long periods of time.
+Entrepreneurs make their business work for them and can leave it for long periods of time.

 Business owners get trapped by their business.

-Entrepreneurs know that they can make anything happen.
+Entrepreneurs know that they can make anything happen and can pivot quickly.